Did you know that Hajj is not only one type that each and every pilgrim do?

 3. When a pilgrim performs a complete `Umrah, takes a break and then, at the time of Hajj, initiates Hajj and does a complete Hajj, then he is practicing Tamatu`.

-Meaning of the Modes Names
+What Are the Meanings of the Names

 – The word ‘Ifrad’ means singling something out which refers, in this context, to doing hajj only without any additions.